IV Infusion Therapy FAQ’s

 - Obtain a phone number to call in the event that you have any questions or possible side effects to the medication you receive (such as a fever or rash) after your infusion has been completed.

-Be confident- you are in excellent hands with Nancy!
+Be confident- you are in excellent hands with WCH Infusion Team!